da7th/CarND-P3/writeup_report.md

 The final model architecture (steering_model.py lines: 119-154) consisted of a convolution neural network with the following layers and layer sizes:

-#normalisation to a mean of 0 by dividing with pixel value 255 and subtracting 0.5
-#crop the input of this layer by crop_t from the top and crop_b from the bottom
-#convolution layer with input shape 60,160,3
-#Traffic Sign Classifier model adapted to generally flow like the Nvidia model
-#normalisation>convolutions>flat>single output
-#convolutional layer, filters=32@3x3 stride, border mode is set to valid
-#relu activation
-#maxpool layer with 2x2 filter
-#convolutional layer, filters=32@3x3 stride
-#relu activation
-#maxpool layer with 2x2 filter
-#convolutional layer, filters=32@3x3 stride
-#relu activation
-#flatten the input to 1D
-#drop out layer with keep = 20%
-#relu activation
-#drop out layer with keep = 50%
-#relu activation
-#full connected layer to the single output node
+normalisation to a mean of 0 by dividing with pixel value 255 and subtracting 0.5 crop the input of this layer by crop_t from the top and crop_b from the bottom convolution layer with input shape (80-crop_b-top),160,3 Traffic Sign Classifier model adapted to generally flow like the Nvidia model normalisation>convolutions>flat>single output convolutional layer, filters=32@3x3 stride, border mode is set to valid relu activation maxpool layer with 2x2 filter convolutional layer, filters=32@3x3 stride relu activation maxpool layer with 2x2 filter convolutional layer, filters=32@3x3 stride relu activation flatten the input to 1D drop out layer with keep = 20% relu activation drop out layer with keep = 50% relu activation full connected layer to the single output node

 ####3.
 Creation of the Training Set & Training Process